dart-lang/site-www/src/_guides/language/language-tour_migrated.md

     (if you've [enabled null safety][ns-enable]), `Object`, or — if you must defer type checking until runtime — the [special type `dynamic`][ObjectVsDynamic].

-    {% comment %}
-    [TODO #2950: Better link?
-Cover `dynamic` more in the language tour?]

-    Here's a nice example that illustrates what dynamic does: dynamic a = 2;
-      String b = a; // No problem!
-Until runtime, when you get an uncaught error.

-      Object c = 2;
-      String d = c;  // Problem!
-    {% endcomment %}

 -   Dart supports generic types, like `List<int>` (a list of integers) or `List<Object>` (a list of objects of any type).